 Even newspapers – you know, those things that get delivered to your front porch every morning with yesterday’s news that you read on your smartphone a couple hours ago – are getting in on the action.

-In 2014, The Wall Street Journal made a commitment to interactivity with its WSJ Interactive video series.
+A few years back, The Wall Street Journal made a commitment to interactivity with its WSJ Interactive video series.
 After clicking on a video, the viewer can then click on related articles, watch relevant clips, and survey market data in real time, among various other things – all without having to leave the full-screen experience of the original video.

 Online interactivity requires relatively new technology, but it is becoming increasingly easy to build and integrate into marketing mixes.
 Sometimes, it’s just as simple as copying and pasting specific lines of code into your browser.